esplito/coding-notes/testing-accessibility/2-design-thinking-and-people-skills-for-accessibility/notes.md

 ## Section 3 - Designs as prototyping
 > In this section, **you’ll learn how to review design systems, mockups, layouts, and components for potential accessibility issues**.

-> Additionally, you’ll learn how to approach collaborating on a design by leveraging different tools. - Marcy Sutton
+> Additionally, you’ll learn **how to approach collaborating on a design by leveraging different tools**. - Marcy Sutton

+### Lesson 1: Collaborate on Designs & Prototypes

 ## Useful resources